varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

-If you look in the Varnish source code, which uses pthreads, you will see that I have wrapped pthread mutexes in my own little datastructure, to be able to do those asserts, and to get some usable statistics on lock-contention.
+If you look in the Varnish source code, which uses pthreads, you will see that I have wrapped pthread mutexes in my own little data structure, to be able to do those asserts, and to get some usable statistics on lock-contention.

 Another example where C1X did not improve on pthreads at all, was